FezzedOne/epsilon-rp/Server rules.md

 ### Stuff that DOES require sheets/pages

 -   Highly armed characters in general.
--   Non-civilian firearms (assault rifles, sniper rifles, plasma weapons, etc.).
+-   Non-civilian firearms (assault rifles, sniper rifles, plasma weapons, sniper rifles, etc.).
+-   Unusual mobility gear, such as flight packs, gliders and diving jets.
+These items should still have significant restrictions — e.g., a flight pack has limited fuel, a glider only lets you glide and ride thermals, or a diving jet is somewhat bulky and has a top speed of 30 km/h.
+-   High-end civilian vehicles (e.g., aircars) and
 -   Custom-made or tinkered items.
 -   Any kind of armour beyond bulletproof vests, combat helmets and sports equipment.
 -   Any item made of materials or alloys beyond the durasteel tier.
 -   Generally, anything you wouldn't expect an ordinary civilian to possess.
 -   Leadership of factions.
--   Any character with 500,000 or more pixels in the bank, or with more than 1,500,000 pixels in assets (land, equipment, etc.).
+-   Any character with the equivalent of $500,000 USD or more in the bank, or with more than $1,500,000 USD in assets (land, equipment, etc.).
 -   Any character with non-combat NPC servants or slaves.
 -   Any augments, genemods, cybernetics or medical conditions that provide advantages or significant disadvantages.
 -   Non-vanilla races or sub-races.